7 Font Types and When to Use Them

 When to Use Script Fonts

-Like display fonts and script fonts, handwritten fonts will not be appropriate for body copy since they are much harder to read than serif or sans serif fonts.
+Like decorative fonts and script fonts, handwritten fonts are inappropriate for body copy since they’re much harder to read.

 Examples of Handwritten Fonts:

 These fonts are based on medieval calligraphy and are very ornate.
-They are very difficult to read, so they’re only appropriate for single words or very short lengths of text.
+They’re very difficult to read, so they’re only appropriate for single words or very short lengths of text.

 Examples of Blackletter Fonts: